-Report cards are issued to all students' Pre-K through 12 four times a year.
+Report cards are issued to all students Pre-K through 12 four times a year.
 Students will receive a computer print-out with all grades listed.
-Report cards are issued for the purpose of keeping parents informed of the progress made by the student.
+Report cards are issued for the purpose of keeping parents informed as to the progress made by the student.
 Copies of students' report cards shall be kept on file for a period of five academic years.

-In Grades 1 through 3, students will be given an "S" for Satisfactory or an "N" for Needs Improvement in the following non-academic courses: Handwriting, Music, Health, Art, Physical Education, and Library.
+In Grades 1 through 3, students will be given an "S" for Satisfactory or an "N" for Needs Improvement in the following non-academic courses: Handwriting, Music, Health, Art, Physical Education and Library.

 Students have access to their grades 24 hours a day through Active Student.
 Parents have access to their child(ren)'s grades 24 hours a day through Active Parent.
-To sign up for Active Student or Active Parent see the secretary at your child's school.
+To sign up for Active Student or Active Parent see the secretary at your child's school or the Greenville Public School Parent & Family Engagement Specialist at Manning Curriculum Complex.